cortexlabs/cortex/docs/deployments/python-packages.md

 Both of these package managers have their uses and limitations.
 All default python packages on Cortex are installed with `pip`.
 It is therefore advised for any other add-on python package to be installed with `pip` and only resort to using `conda` when there are packages not available from PyPi or from any other index.
 The reason for this is to prevent inconsistencies within the virtual environment.
 Check the [best practices](https://www.anaconda.com/using-pip-in-a-conda-environment/) on using `pip` inside `conda`.

-Keep in mind that pip installations come before the conda installations.
+Keep in mind that pip installations come after the conda installations.

 Note that some packages are pre-installed by default (see "pre-installed packages" for your Predictor type in the [Predictor documentation](predictors.md)).